|SSM Cardinal Glennon Children's Medical Center|

 Qualities like kindness and respect are absolute requirements for a healthy relationship.
 Someone who doesn't yet have this part down may need to work on it with a trained therapist before he or she is ready for a relationship.
 Meanwhile, even though you might feel bad or feel for someone who's been mistreated, you need to take care of yourself — it's not healthy to stay in a relationship that involves abusive behavior of any kind.

-When a boyfriend or girlfriend uses verbal insults, mean language, nasty putdowns, gets physical by hitting or slapping, or forces someone into sexual activity, it's an important warning sign of verbal, emotional, or physical abuse.
+When a boyfriend or girlfriend uses verbal insults, mean language, nasty putdowns, gets physical by hitting or slapping, or forces someone into sexual activity, it's a sign of verbal, emotional, or physical abuse.

 Ask yourself, does my boyfriend or girlfriend: